GITHUB-CHANGE-TEAM-LEAD/marketplace/README.md

 ## About The Project

-Reservoir Market is an open source marketplace that enables communities to easily launch their own NFT marketplace, accessing instant liquidity aggregated from other major marketplaces.
+Market Maker is an open source marketplace that enables communities to easily launch their own NFT marketplace, accessing instant liquidity aggregated from other major marketplaces.

 The marketplace supports 3 different modes: